yh1198015532/inet/tutorials/fingerprint/doc/first.rst

    The set of simulations can be filtered with the ``-m`` command line option.

 When run without arguments, the fingerprint test tool runs all tests in all .csv files in the current directory.
 Specific .csv files to run can be selected with the first argument.
-Also, the set of tests to run can be filtered with the ``-m`` command line option, by providing a regex expression that is matched against all information in the .csv files.
+Also, the set of tests to run can be filtered with the ``-m`` command line option, by providing a regex expression/regex that is matched against all information in the .csv files.

 The fingerprint test tool runs tests concurrently by default, using all CPU cores.